 Prepare Your Copy & Layout

-First, you should follow the guidelines outlined in our previous blogs about writing and culturally appropriate marketing translation.
+First, you should follow the guidelines outlined in our previous blogs about writing and culturally appropriate multilingual marketing.
 Then confirm all the data and contact information on your landing pages and website copy.
 Make sure your contact phone numbers work for the markets you are expanding into (avoid 800 numbers as they work only in the US and Canada), and that the e-mail addresses are acceptable for international usage.
 Next, if you are collecting information via your website (either through forms or ecommerce), make sure you know and follow the appropriate country laws about data collection.

 Finally, decide on your preferred navigation access for your target audience on your website.
 Country flags or lists are the best way to display options for translated websites.
 Think about personalizing your site by enabling cookies which can remember the chosen language for each customer when they visit your site again.